Internship Posts - Faculty of Psychotherapy & Counselling

 In addition to the professional development and learning gained from working alongside an experienced tutor, Interns will receive the following benefits.

-* Please note that the workshop must be taken in the same academic year in which the Assistant Tutor is assisting and must not prevent attendance by a paying participant.
+* Please note that the workshop must be taken in the same academic year in which the Intern is assisting and must not prevent attendance by a paying participant.